Epyllion Group started its journey in 1994 as a house of Ready-Made Garments (RMG) specialising in manufacturing and exporting knitted apparel.

 The time-consuming, manual processes used to prepare cut plans, make patterns and markers, (often without a size-wise breakdown at the time of booking fabric), and add buffers for wastage, meant accurate calculation of fabric consumption for the full order quantity was almost impossible.
 Consequently, as is common practice in the industry, cut plans, ratio planning and markers at the fabric buying stage of the process were estimated for the bulk of the order quantity (typically 90-98%), and this was used to estimate fabric consumption and place buys for the whole order.

-Solution: AI-based ratios and cut plan with auto-queue of markers to accurately plan 100% quantity
+Solution: Advanced technology ratios and cut plan with auto-queue of markers to accurately plan 100% quantity

 2. Manual booking process leading to delays